rapid7/nexpose-client/README.markdown

 ## Contributions

 We welcome contributions to this package.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 Our coding standards include: